max-veit/wessa-delay/README.md

-#Spring 2104 Thesis Project#
+#Max Veit's Undergraduate Thesis Project#
-##Genetic Regulatory Networks using Weighted-Ensemble Stochastic Simulation Algorithm with Delays##
+##Stochastic Simulation of Genetic Regulatory Networks with Delays##

-This repository contains the code implementation of the Stochastic Simulation Algorithmwith weighted-ensemble sampling and incorporating reactions with delays.
+This repository contains the code implementation of the Stochastic Simulation Algorithm (SSA, aka Gillespie algorithm) with delayed reactions and weighted-ensemble resampling.
+The code was written primarily in January-May 2014 for my undergraduate thesis.

-The prototype implementation is in Python.
-If necessary, it will be rewritten in a lower-level, faster language such as Fortran to permit extension to more complex networks.
+The current implementation is in Python; see the `python` directory and the file <python/README.md> for details.

+The `results` directory contains some of the plots and data used in the thesis and accompanying presentation.
+The `literature` directory contains citation data for most of the references used.

+The `thesis` and `presentation` directories contain preliminary work on the thesis and accompanying presentation, although that work has been moved to separate branches.
+It may be added to this repository at some point.

+###Contact###

+You may contact me at <veit0044@umn.edu> if you would like help using the software.
+If you discover an error or would like to add a feature I would certainly appreciate it if you could let me know, preferaby using GitHub.